Maureen Baird, Q.C.

 Dianne Flood is a graduate of the University of Manitoba, Faculty of Law, and has extensive experience in property assessment having served as Vice Chair of Manitoba's Municipal Board and as Vice Chair and subsequently Chair of BC’s Property Assessment Appeal Board.
 Dianne's career also includes appointments as an Assistant Deputy Minister, Manitoba Intergovernmental Affairs, and as the Executive Director of BC's Administrative Justice Office.
 She has delivered a wide variety of administrative justice education and training programs within government, at the Universities of Victoria and Manitoba, and various other organizations.
 Dianne is now semi-retired and is a hearing delegate of the General Manager, BC Liquor Licensing Branch.
 She was reappointed to the Property Assessment Appeal Board in November 2012.

 Robert Fraser has been appointed as part time Member of the Board effective August 19, 2016.
-Rob Fraser was a member of the Board by way of special appointment and will now be a member by way of an OIC appointment.
 He is also currently a part-time member of the Surface Rights Board, and before retirement was the Vice Chair of the Surface Rights Board and the Property Assessment Appeal Board.
 Rob has over twelve years of full time experience and training in adjudication and decision writing, mediation, arbitration and negotiation with an emphasis on appropriate dispute resolution.
 Rob is trained in administrative law, conflict resolution, real property valuation and property tax disputes.
 In the past he did doctoral studies specializing in micro-demographic models, owned and managed a real estate company and was active in organized real estate and civic planning.